When it comes to talking about Tyson Fury's greatest win, there could be a reason for debate.

 Maybe he got played at his own game and holds a grudge at Team Fury for threatening to pull out from their bout on the day of the fight?

 Either way, one thing is clear - Klitschko just does not like Fury.
-Not that the Gypsy King cares but the rest of the boxing fraternity appreciates what he has done for heavyweight boxing as it enters its most exciting phase in more than three decades.
+Not that the Gypsy King cares but the rest of the boxing fraternity appreciates what he has done for heavyweight boxing as it enters its most exciting phase in more than 25 years.